ankane/torch.rb/README.md

 net.cuda
 ```

-### Other

 If you don’t have a GPU that supports CUDA, we recommend using a cloud service.
 [Paperspace](https://www.paperspace.com/) has a great free plan.
 We’ve put together a [Docker image](https://github.com/ankane/ml-stack) to make it easy to get started.
 On Paperspace, create a notebook with a custom container.
 Under advanced options, set the container name to:

 ```text
 ankane/ml-stack:torch-gpu